skycoin/docs/docs/skycoin/_data/devdocs/en/references/p2p_networking.md

 version that implemented a major change but which is not listed here, please [open an issue][docs issue].)

-As of Skycoin Core 0.21.1, the most recent protocol version is `TODO`.
+As of Skycoin Core 0.21.1, the most recent protocol version is `2`.

 | Version | Initial Release                    | Major Changes
 |---------|------------------------------------|--------------